About Irene Friesen Wolfstone

-I live in Pinawa, Manitoba – a small forest community in the Canadian Shield.
-Pinawa is located in Treaty 1 territory, traditionally inhabited by Ojibwe First Nation.
-An ancient culture that predates the Ojibwe left signs on this land with whom I live – signs of their deep respect for Earth as Mother.
+Irene Friesen Wolfstone, PhD, lives in Pinawa–a small forest community in the Canadian Shield and traditional territory of the Ojibwe First Nation, with whom we live in a treaty relationship.
+An ancient culture that predates the Ojibwe left signs on the land of their deep respect for Earth as Mother.
 Living with sacred land has changed me.
-My academic work is motivated by deep concern for my grandchildren’s future on a planet with a changing climate.
-I study to understand how we got into this mess, how we can journey collectively toward wholeness and how we can regenerate the future.
+My academic work is motivated by deep concern for my grandchildren’s future with planet Earth, who is suffering from Anthropogenic Climate Change.
+My research seeks to understand how we got into this mess, how we can collectively recover wholeness, and how we can reTurn to regenerative cultures.

-• Sharing economies and Indigenous matricultures in the Land now called Canada (forthcoming Spring 2020).
-Canadian Woman Studies Journal special issue on The Maternalist Gift Economy: The Hidden Alternative to Patriarchy and Capitalism.
+Wolfstone, I. F. (2020).
+Sharing economies and Indigenous matricultures in the Land now called Canada.
+Canadian Woman Studies 34(1-2), 13-18.
+Special issue on The maternalist gift economy: The hidden alternative to patriarchy and capitalism.

 Irene, I was so touched by your presentation at our ASWM panel on Saturday.
 Would you be willing to share your PowerPoint with me?
 I would like to use it as a jumping off point to begin stretching my mind in some new directions!
 Bright and deep blessings, Dawn